 - Think Rows and Columns: In most cases, you are not installing just one cabinet pull, you're installing a line of them: either a horizontal row or a vertical column.
 Think in terms of completing entire "sets," not just in terms of the positioning mentioned previously, but as a goal to complete before lunch, before dinner, or whatever timeframe you choose.
 Believe us, you will need to set small goals.

 - Masking Tape Prevents Damage -- Sort Of: A square of masking tape in the spot you intend to drill prevents your drill from "walking" and creating unsightly grooves on the finish.
 However, it does not really do much to prevent the chipping-out of wood on the backend of your drill spot.
 Careful, slow drilling can mitigate this problem.

 - Single Screw or Double Screw: Some cabinet hardware is attached by means of a single screw (more correctly, a bolt).
-This is by far the easiest type of hardware to attach, not because you cut your drilling work in half (though that's not so bad!) but because it makes it easier to position.
+This is by far the easiest type of hardware to attach, not because you cut your drilling work in half, but because it makes it easier to position.